-(Hastings 1998).
-Reasonable biological assumptions ensure that the first two equilibria are always unstable, while the coexistence equilibrium may or may not be locally stable (Kot 2001 for details).
+It is well known that this model can possess three equilibria $(N^, P^)$ : one at which both species are extinct, $(N^ = 0, P^ = 0)$ ; one at which the predator is extinct while the prey is at its carrying capacity, $(N^ = K, P^ = 0)$ ; and one at which the two species coexist, assumptions ensure that the first two equilibria are always unstable, while the coexistence equilibrium may or may not be locally stable (see Kot 2001 for details).
 If the coexistence equilibrium is locally stable, it can be approached in one of two ways.
 Either the equilibrium is a stable node, so that the approach to the equilibrium occurs without oscillations, or the equilibrium is a stable focus, so that the approach occurs through damped oscillations.
 If the coexistence equilibrium is locally unstable, it can be an unstable node, a saddle point or an unstable focus.
 If, in the latter case, the functional response is nonlinear (w > 0), the trajectory converges to a closed orbit around the unstable focus, giving rise to a stable limit cycle.
 Fig. 1 shows parameter regions of the model resulting in any of the three alternative attractors enabling the coexistence of prey and predator: stable node, stable focus and stable limit cycle.
-The frequency of oscillations around the stable foci and along the stable limit cycles can be determined analytically (Bulmer 1994, Hastings 1998, Kot 2001).

-To incorporate the effects of demographic stochasticity on the population dynamics in finite predator and prey populations, we formulated an individual-based version of the deterministic model in Eq.
-1 as a stochastic birth-death process.
-In the stochastic model, birth and death events occur at probabilistic rates derived from the deterministic Eq.
-1. Thus, birth events in the prey population occur at a rate $B{\rm N}=b{\rm N}$, while prey death occurs at a and P are not densities, but the actual (finite) numbers
+The frequency of oscillations around the stable foci and along the stable limit cycles can be determined analytically (see e.g. Bulmer 1994, Hastings 1998, or Kot 2001 for details).
+To incorporate the effects of demographic stochasticity on the population dynamics in finite predator and prey populations, we formulated an individual-based version of the deterministic model in Equation (1) as a stochastic birth-death process.
+In the stochastic model, birth and death events occur at probabilistic rates derived from the deterministic equations (1).
+Thus, birth events in the prey population occur at a rate $B_N = bN$ , while prey death occurs at a rate $D_N = dN + \frac{b-d}{K}N^2 + \frac{a}{1+wN}NP$ .
+Here N and P are not densities, but the actual (finite) numbers of prey and predator individuals at any given point in time.
+Similarly, predator birth occurs at rate $B_P = c \frac{a}{1+wN}NP$ , and predator death at rate $D_P = gP$ .

-$$\mbox{rate} \ \ D_N = dN + \frac{b-d}{K} N^2 + \frac{a}{1+wN} NP. \ \ \mbox{Here} \ \ N \label{eq:normalization}$$